 Just remember to stay hydrated.

-Oh, and you don’t really need a vest to feel how gruesome that workout is, after all – we’re listing bodyweight workouts here.
+Oh, and you don’t really need a vest to feel how gruesome that workout is, after all – we’re listing bodyweight workouts here and want to offer some bodyweight CrossFit workouts for beginners.

 Complete as many rounds in